transformerlab/transformerlab-docs/for-teams/install-gpu-orchestrator/install-runpod.md

 ## Add Runpod in Team Settings

+After Transformer Lab is set up and you've logged in, follow these steps to add your Runpod provider:

 1. Open **Team Settings**.
 2. Go to **Compute Providers**.
 3. Click **Add Compute Provider**.